Ikea Kura hacks have taken the world of children’s bedroom design by storm, offering endless opportunities for customization and creativity.

 Ikea Kura Doubled Up Hack

 If you have two children in one room, perhaps even twins, then this double Ikea KURA hack from twinswildlife on Instagram is a great way to use the KURA bed.
-They have simplified the treehouse example above to create a shelter over the bed which still gives an element of fun but is open enough to be comfortable to sleep under.
+They have simplified the treehouse example above to create a shelter over the bed which still gives an element of fun but is open enough to sleep under.

 The whole room has a slight woodland feel about it and we love the use of wooden letters to differentiate each bed.
 Keeping the beds the same also prevents any fights over the best one!